PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 173. A Developer is writing an application in AWS Lambda.
 To simplify testing and deployments, the Developer needs the database connection string to be easily changed without modifying the Lambda code.
 How can this requirement be met?

-- [ ] Store the connection string as a secret in AWS Secrets Manager.
+- [x] Store the connection string as a secret in AWS Secrets Manager.
 - [ ] Store the connection string in an IAM user account.
-- [x] Store the connection string in AWS KMS.
+- [ ] Store the connection string in AWS KMS.
 - [ ] Store the connection string as a Lambda layer.

 ### 174. A company is launching an ecommerce website and will host the static data in Amazon S3.
 The company expects approximately 1,000 transactions per second (TPS) for GET and PUT requests in total.
 Logging must be enabled to track all requests and must be retained for auditing purposes.
 What is the MOST cost-effective solution?

 - [ ] Enable AWS CloudTrail logging for the S3 bucket-level action and create a lifecycle policy to move the data from the log bucket to Amazon S3 Glacier in 90 days.
-- [ ] Enable S3 server access logging and create a lifecycle policy to expire the data in 90 days.
+- [x] Enable S3 server access logging and create a lifecycle policy to expire the data in 90 days.
-- [x] Enable AWS CloudTrail logging for the S3 bucket-level action and create a lifecycle policy to expire the data in 90 days.
+- [ ] Enable AWS CloudTrail logging for the S3 bucket-level action and create a lifecycle policy to expire the data in 90 days.
 - [ ] Enable S3 server access logging and create a lifecycle policy to move the data to Amazon S3 Glacier in 90 days.

 ### 175. A Developer decides to store highly secure data in Amazon S3 and wants to implement server-side encryption (SSE) with granular control of who can access the master key.
 Company policy requires that the master key be created, rotated, and disabled easily when needed, all for security reasons.
 Which solution should be used to meet these requirements?

 - [ ] SSE with Amazon S3 managed keys (SSE-S3).
-- [ ] SSE with AWS KMS managed keys (SSE-KMS).
+- [x] SSE with AWS KMS managed keys (SSE-KMS).
-- [x] SSE with AWS Secrets Manager.
+- [ ] SSE with AWS Secrets Manager.
 - [ ] SSE with customer-provided encryption keys.

 ### 176. A Developer is migrating an on-premises application to AWS.
 The application currently takes user uploads and saves them to a local directory on the server.
 All uploads must be saved and made immediately available to all instances in an Auto Scaling group.
 Which approach will meet these requirements?

 - [ ] Use Amazon EBS and configure the application AMI to use a snapshot of the same EBS instance on boot.
-- [ ] Use Amazon S3 and rearchitect the application so all uploads are placed in S3.
+- [x] Use Amazon S3 and re-architect the application so all uploads are placed in S3.
 - [ ] Use instance storage and share it between instances launched from the same Amazon Machine Image (AMI).
-- [x] Use Amazon EBS and file synchronization software to achieve eventual consistency among the Auto Scaling group.
+- [ ] Use Amazon EBS and file synchronization software to achieve eventual consistency among the Auto Scaling group.

 ### 177. A Developer implemented a static website hosted in Amazon S3 that makes web service requests hosted in Amazon API Gateway and AWS Lambda.
 The site is showing an error that reads: 'No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.'
 What should the Developer do to resolve this issue?